ironpillow/willhaley.com/content/blog/frc-linux.markdown

 sudo apt-get update
 ```

 Install various required libraries and tools.
-The `frc-toolchain` includes compilers, libraries, and tools required for programming our Robot {{% cite "http://first.wpi.edu/FRC/roborio/toolchains/" %}}. `git` can be used for code management {{% cite "https://git-scm.com/" %}} and will be required to install some other software later in this guide.
+The `frc-toolchain` includes compilers, libraries, and tools required for programming our Robot [source](http://first.wpi.edu/FRC/roborio/toolchains/). `git` can be used for code management [source](https://git-scm.com/) and will be required to install some other software later in this guide.

 This code block can be copied and pasted into your terminal as is.